The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-as a member of the board of directors of a bank.
-You may also
+A state employee may serve as a paid member of the board of directors of a bank.

 Yes, subject to the limitations discussed below.

 You are a state employee within the meaning of G.L. c.
 268A, the conflict of interest law, By virtue of your state employee status, you are prohibited from receiving compensation from the bank regarding any particular matter in which the commonwealth or a state agency is a party or has a direct and substantial interest.
 G.L. c.
 268A, s.4(a).
 This restriction, for example, would prohibit you from participating in a bank decision to seek accounts with state agencies or to establish a state scholarship program.
 You may not assist in bank determinations to lease space in state buildings for automatic teller machines.
 Furthermore, if the subcommittee of the board confronts a matter which concerns the State Division of Banking. you may not participate in that matter.
 In short, the bank may not compensate you to perform any bank director services concerning matters of direct and substantial interest to the state.